-You might be so invested that you don’t even notice the time passing!
+You may be so invested that you don’t even notice the time passing you by!

 4. Learn About History

 History is one of the most fascinating subjects in the world.
-This is especially true when considering the vast amount of events that happened in the last century, spanning pandemics, World Wars, mass migrations, and more.
+This is especially true when considering the vast amount of events that happened in the last century.
+These events could be pandemics, World Wars, mass migrations, etc.

 No matter who you are and where you came from, it is likely that your family was also swept up in the amazing march of history.

 Take this man, for example, who learned about a political murder in Ireland while researching his family.
-This is where family history can often intersect with the political, giving you key insights into some of the most tumultuous events of all time.
+This is where family history can often intersect with the political and give you key insights into some of the most tumultuous events of all time.

 5. Learn about Your Roots

-There may have always been a question lingering in your mind: where do I really come from?
+There may have always been that one question lingering in your mind.

-Given the ways that people have moved about for most of the millennia, and a country like the USA, was made by immigrants, it is likely that your family originally came from a far different place to the one that you live in now.
+Given the ways that people have moved about for most of the millennia, it is likely that your family originally came from a far different place from where you live now.

-By studying family history, you will be able to make new discoveries about your family and your history that you never knew.
+By studying your ancestry you can make discoveries about your family and your history that you never knew about.

-Simply put, the possibilities are endless when it comes to family history.
+Simply put, the possibilities are endless when it comes to family history research.

 6. Discover New Skills

-By learning about your family history, you can discover what skills or professions they may have had.
+By learning about your heritage you can discover what skills or professions your ancestors had.

-A lot of the time, one discovers that our ancestors had professions that align with the ones that we have now, but sometimes they have been successful in other professions.
+A lot of the time, people will discover that their ancestors had professions that align with themselves.
+But sometimes they may have been successful in other professions as well.